Human Resources Administrative Practice Manual

-- Yes, the employee will accrue leave based on their current status.
-Accrued leave will be applied to the absence before Shared Leave is applied.
+- Yes, the employee will accrue leave based on their current compensation status.
+Accrued annual and sick leave will be applied to the absence before Shared Leave is applied.

 - How much leave may be requested?

-- You may request up to 160 hours of leave per application (pro-rated for part-time employees) up to three (3) times in a calendar year for a maximum of 480 for a five (5) year period.
+- You may request up to 160 hours of leave per application (pro-rated for part-time employees) up to three (3) times in a calendar year for a maximum of 480 hours (12 twelve weeks) (pro-rated for part-time employees).